Ivory Coast advances to last 16 at African Cup

-CAIRO (AP) — Ivory Coast has qualified for the last 16 at the African Cup of Nations by beating Namibia 4-1 to clinch second place in Group D behind Morocco.
+CAIRO (AP) — Ivory Coast qualified for the last 16 at the African Cup of Nations by beating Namibia 4-1 on Monday to clinch second place in Group D behind Morocco.

-Ivory Coast made sure of its place in the knockouts with the victory in the final round of Group D games on Monday.
+Ivory Coast made sure of its place in the knockouts with the victory in the final round of games in the group.

-South Africa’s fate hangs in the balance after it lost to Morocco 1-0 to a 90th-minute goal by Morocco captain M’Bark Boussoufa.
+South Africa’s fate hangs in the balance after it lost to Morocco, with Moroccan captain M’Bark Boussoufa scoring the only goal in the 90th minute.
 South Africa must wait to see if it is one of the four best third-place teams to progress.

+Ivory Coast led Namibia 2-0 at 30 June Stadium in Cairo through goals by Max Gradel and Serey Die.
+Gradel sprung the Namibian offside trap — although it was close — and hit an angled shot to give Ivory Coast the lead in the 38th minute.
+Die doubled the lead with a long-range effort early in the second half that deflected off the head of Namibia defender Ryan Nyambe.

-Ivory Coast led Namibia 2-0 through goals by Max Gradel and Serey Die.
-Namibia pulled one back with 20 minutes to go but the Ivorians scored twice more in the last six minutes through Wilfried Zaha and Maxwel Cornet.
+Joslin Kamatuka took advantage of a miscued clearance by Ivory Coast goalkeeper Sylvain Gbohouo to make it 2-1 with just under 20 minutes to go.
+But the Ivorians scored twice more in the last six minutes with slick finishes by Wilfried Zaha and Maxwel Cornet.

+South Africa paid for its conservative approach against Morocco, when the South Africans appeared to be playing for a draw.
+Boussoufa was the first to react to a loose ball in the South African area and poked home his shot to settle the game right at the end.

 Morocco finished the group stage with three wins from three games, all of them by 1-0.